Kana Ueda

 Kana Ueda (植田 佳奈, Ueda Kana) is a Japanese voice actress and singer.

 Biography

 Youth and training

 She is a graduate of Kobe College's department of General Culture.

 Career

-She is best known as the voices of Yumi Fukuzawa in Maria-sama ga Miteru, Rin Tōsaka in Fate/stay night, Hayate Yagami in Magical Girl Lyrical Nanoha A's and Magical Girl Lyrical Nanoha Strikers, and Rachel Alucard in BlazBlue.
+She is best known as the voices of Yumi Fukuzawa in Maria-sama ga Miteru, Rin Tōsaka in the Fate franchise, Hayate Yagami in Magical Girl Lyrical Nanoha A's and Magical Girl Lyrical Nanoha Strikers, and Rachel Alucard in BlazBlue.
 Ueda was raised in Osaka Prefecture and is known for her strong Kansai accent in some of her roles.

 She is represented by I'm Enterprise.